 My mother was the one who taught me all about fortitude.
 She was diagnosed with Addison’s Disease when she was pregnant with me.
 Addison’s Disease is a rare Autoimmune Condition where your adrenals glands don’t work and you need to take Cortisone to keep you alive.
 To this day, it still puzzles doctors, but back then, it was a complete mystery.
 They told my mom that she would never deliver me to term.
 They said she wouldn’t live past 30-years-old.
 She proved them wrong… and then some.

-Throughout her life, her health has continued to worsen but she never let that get the best of her.
-“It builds fortitude,” she always says.
-The Addison’s has caused her health to progressively decline over the years and she’s been in and out of the hospital more times than anyone can count.
-She’s had many years of good health.
+Throughout her life, her health had continued to worsen but she never let that get the best of her.
+“It builds fortitude,” she always said.
+The Addison’s had caused her health to progressively decline over the years and she was in and out of the hospital more times than anyone can count.
+She had many years of good health.
 And many times of failing health.

 It never mattered to her how bad she felt, she was always full of love, happiness, and gratitude.
-She lives every single day to the fullest because she doesn’t know when it’s going to be her last.
-She never lets her sickness get in the way of her enjoying life and being with those she loves the most.
+She lived every single day to the fullest because she didn’t know when it was going to be her last.
+She never let her sickness get in the way of her enjoying life and being with those she loves the most.

 One of my favorite memories was when Mamma Fortitude was in the hospital with Pancreatitis.
 She and Dad were scheduled to drive to the beach the following day.
 Let it be noted for the record that the beach (any beach) is her Happy Place above and beyond anything else in life.
 She told the doctors that she could not stay in the hospital and be sick because she was going to the beach.
 They strongly advised her against it.
 But she literally busted out of the hospital and went to the beach.
 She told them that if she was going to die, it was going to be at the beach and not in some hospital.
 That’s Mamma Fortitude.

-Mamma Fortitude lives each day to the fullest and is grateful for everything she has, despite knocking on death’s door more often than not.
+Mamma Fortitude lived each day to the fullest and was always happy and grateful for everything she has, despite knocking on death’s door more often than not.
 I can’t tell you how many times I’ve gotten that dreaded phone call from Dad and dropped everything to drive to her side in the hospital.
 A few years ago, after one of those trips, I showed up to her hospital room.
 She was barely conscious and the “Do Not Resuscitate” form was still on the table by her bed.
 Mom looked up at me and said, “The doctors told me I was supposed to die last night.
 They don’t know who they’re dealing with.”
 That’s Mamma Fortitude.

 How I Found My Fortitude